Stonehagen/odin-shopping-cart/README.md

-# The Finale Project for the React Section
+# The final project for the react section

-This project will be a Online Shop.
+This project will be an Online Shop